nathanrethwisch/FinalProjectDS4010A/MILESTONE.md

+## Team Formation Milestone
+To pick our team name, we used chatGPT to come up with a list of “funny” team names that we liked.
+We hadn’t picked a group project at the time yet, but “P-value posse” was the only thing that made us laugh, so that’s what we decided to go with.
+We haven’t been using the team name very much and typically refer to ourselves as team A.

 ## 2-14-2025: Acquire Data Milestone
 ### Project Goals
 The primary research goals of this project currently includes identifying and analyzing environmental, meteorological, and geographical factors that have the potential to influence the risk and severity of wildfires.
 We also aim to develop a live monitoring system of risk factors to assess and predict the likelihood of wildfire threats.